Learning Spatiotemporal Chaos Using Next-Generation Reservoir Computing: Results

-\textbf{Prediction accuracy comparison:} As seen in Fig. \ref{fig:MeanPred}, the prediction horizon for $L$ independent NG-RCs is near zero (poor prediction ability), begins to improve for $t_{train} \gtrsim 2$, and saturates above $t_{train} \gtrsim 20$.
-On the other hand, we obtain reasonable performance when respecting the translational symmetry for the smallest training time shown in the plot, and we obtain nearly the same prediction performance as the other approach for $t_{train} \gtrsim 1$.
+As seen in Fig. \ref{fig:MeanPred}, the single NG-RC approach shows a mean prediction horizon near zero (poor prediction ability) for $t_{train}$ up to $\sim 60$ MTU where it starts to improve and reaches the value of 0.82 $\pm$ 0.15 MTU for $t_{train}=1,000$ (the maximum $t_{train}$ we explore in this work).
+For the $L$ independent NG-RCs, the prediction horizon is near zero, begins to improve for $t_{train} \gtrsim 2$, and saturates above $t_{train} \gtrsim 40$, obtaining a similar value the single NG-RC approach with a training data set 25 times smaller.
+This makes the $L$ independent parallel NG-RCs to have a computational complexity $\approx 1.4\times10^3$ smaller than the single NG-RC.
+On the other hand, we obtain reasonable performance when respecting the translational symmetry for the smallest training time shown in the plot, and we obtain nearly the same prediction performance as the other approaches for $t_{train} \gtrsim 1$.
 Thus, we see that we can reduce the observation time and computational cost by $\sim 1/L$, which is expected because the effective training time is $L$ times longer.

-\textbf{Discussion:} We compare our results to previous research to demonstrate that our method is more accurate, or can be training with less data and computational cost, or both.
-Pyle {\it{et al.}} \cite{Pyle2021} use $N_{in}=N_{out}=L$ and an algorithm similar to the NG-RC except that they only consider $k=1$ and use all monomials up to quartic order.
-They obtain a similar prediction horizon but only using $L=8$, which is too small to serve as a model for the Earth's atmosphere.
-We apply our approach for their parameters and find similar results with a training $\sim 2 \times 10^3$ times faster using a factor of $\sim 10^3$ less training data \cite{SuppMat}.

-Chattopadhyay {\textit{et al.}} \cite{Chattopadhyay2019} also use $N_{in}=N_{out}=L=8$ and a traditional RC with $d_{total}=5,000$ nodes (equal to the size of their feature vector) and $M=500,000$ training steps, for which they obtain a similar prediction horizon to Pyle {\it{et al.}}.
-Based on the computational complexity scaling, we find that our approach results in a factor of $ \sim 2 \times 10^5$ shorter computation training time and a factor of $\sim 10^3$ smaller training data set when applying our approach to the same problem \cite{SuppMat}.
-Chattopadhyay {\textit{et al.}} also implement a deep learning network, but this method demonstrates no accuracy improvement and requires more computation time.